ccske/big-data.lab/CONTRIBUTING.md

 4. **License Compatibility**
    Ensure that any third-party code you submit is compatible with AGPL v3 or otherwise clearly indicated.

-Thank you for helping improve Hadoop.lab!
+Thank you for helping improve big-data.lab!